iotaledger/iota-wiki/docs/maintain/wasp/v1.0.0-rc.6/docs/how-tos/running-an-access-node.md

 </TabItem>
 </Tabs>

+### Run An Archive Node

 If you wish to have a full archive node you need to set `stateManager.pruningMinStatesToKeep` to `0` and can remove the `snapshots.networkPaths` option.

-You can then download the historical state(this will take a while):
+You can then download the historical state using the following command (this will take a while):

 <Tabs groupId="network" queryString>